martinschneider/orzo/README.md

 }
 ```

 The root of the output folder is the current directory.
 This can be changed using the `-d` option.
-For example, `java -jar orzo.jar HelloWorld.java -d /tmp/test` will create `/tmp/test/com/examples/HelloWorld.class`.
+For example, `orzo HelloWorld.java -d /tmp/test` will create `/tmp/test/com/examples/HelloWorld.class`.

-Optionally, you can create an alias `alias orzo="java -jar /path/to/orzo.jar"` and simply call `orzo HelloWorld.java`.

 # Design considerations
 The compiler is split into three parts: [Lexer](src/main/java/io/github/martinschneider/orzo/lexer/Lexer.java), [Parser](src/main/java/io/github/martinschneider/orzo/parser/Parser.java) and [Code Generator](src/main/java/io/github/martinschneider/orzo/codegen/CodeGenerator.java).

-It only uses Java core libraries and has no external dependencies (except for unit testing which requires JUnit).
+It only uses Java core libraries and has no external dependencies (except for unit testing which requires [JUnit](https://junit.org).

-To make the code less verbose public fields and static imports are heavily used.
+To make the code less verbose, public fields and static imports are heavily used.
 This might not be considered best practice for other Java projects but it serves its purpose well for this one.

 ## Lexer
 The Lexer uses a [`PushbackReader`](https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/io/PushbackReader.html) with a wrapper around it which keeps track of line information to facilitate useful error messages.